 Manufacturing is a key economic driver in the U.S., adding value and stimulating job creation throughout the supply chain.
 As manufacturing companies increasingly face competition and a wide variety of challenges, companies operating in this global industry need to remain lean, efficient and proactive while they identify and capitalize on innovative solutions.

-With more than 230 attorneys nationwide, the firm is well-suited to counsel manufacturers across market sectors and international borders not only on day-to-day operations, but also on long-term issues and emerging trends to allow clients to effectively manage innovation in a rapidly changing industry.
-Manufacturing companies need support from attorneys who thoroughly understand the industry, and from a firm that has the resources to help respond to pressures in the marketplace.
+With more than 370 lawyers globally, the firm is well-suited to counsel manufacturers across market sectors and international borders not only on day-to-day operations, but also on long-term issues and emerging trends to allow clients to effectively manage innovation in a rapidly changing industry.
+Manufacturing companies need support from lawyers who thoroughly understand the industry, and from a firm that has the resources to help respond to pressures in the marketplace.
 We understand not only what drives our clients’ business, but also where they may face new opportunities or threats in the future and provide counsel to allow clients to continue innovating to capitalize on those opportunities and defend against those threats.
-Our attorneys have advanced technical degrees and Ph.D.s in fields including chemistry, biology, engineering, computer science and physics.
+Our lawyers have advanced technical degrees and Ph.D.s in fields including chemistry, biology, engineering, computer science and physics.

 The firm provides counsel on an exhaustive number of matters, including those related to: